kubevela/kubevela/docs/en/helm/known-issues.md

 # Limitations and known issues

 Here are the highlights for using Helm Chart as schematic module.
+We hope to loosen or remove most of these restrictions over time.

 ## Only one main workload in the Chart